High Lacrosse Pocket Overview

 Lacrosse Top Strings and High Lacrosse Pockets

-- The 9 Diamond Hidden Top String and the 9 Diamond Triangle Top String are both our preferred top strings for high lacrosse pockets.
-This is because a 9 diamond hidden top does not attach the lacrosse mesh directly to the scoop of the lacrosse head.
-This allows the mesh to float on the top string and separates the mesh from the scoop while creating a tightly tensioned top string.
+The 9 Diamond Hidden Top String and the 9 Diamond Triangle Top String are both our preferred top strings for high lacrosse pockets.
+This is because a 9-diamond hidden top does not attach the lacrosse mesh directly to the scoop of the lacrosse head.
+This allows the mesh to float on the top string and separates the mesh from the scoop while creating a tightly tensioned full string.